jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_01_prepare_lab_environment.md

   - **Estimated Time to complete**: 25 minutes

 In this exercise, you will run scripts designed to provision user accounts, groups, teams, and other resources used by the labs in this course.
 This script will also add your lab's custom domain to Office 365.
 If you have already added your lab's custom domain, the script will verify that it exists.
-The script will also add your lab's public DNS records to RRAS01, create a certificate request, and create the configuration file for the AudioCodes Mediant virtual edition SBC used in direct routing lab.

 ### Task 1 - Identify your lab's public IP address